TinkoLiu/vue3-ts-lib-template/README.md

 ## About `d.ts`
 TypeScript declaration files will generated into `lib` folder once you build this template.
 That means the decalration files will be published in the npm package.

-Also, `.vue.d.ts` will also be generated for Vue SFC.
+Also, `.vue.d.ts` will be generated for Vue SFC.